ErikMLysfjord/beerbuddy/README.md

 If you want to learn about how we have ensured that our website is accessible to as many as possible, please go to the [accessibility documentation](./accessibility.md).

+# Requirements
+If you want to learn about how we have fulfilled the requirements for the project, please go to the [requirements documentation](./requirements.md).

 # Contribution

 This project was developed as a part of the course IT2810 - Web Development at NTNU during the autumn of 2023.